How to Earn a Microsoft Excel Certification (+ Why You Should)

 Microsoft’s certification support page

-Courses and tutorials by other brands, like iPrep or Digisnare, on how to use Excel and prepare for the exam
+Courses and tutorials by other brands, like iPrep or on-site training, on how to use Excel and prepare for the exam

 Certiport’s learning resources and practice tests

 The final step in getting your Microsoft Excel certification is to take the exam.
-You’ll receive pass or fail results within minutes of completing the exam and a breakdown of your performance in the different skill areas.
+You’ll receive pass or fail results within minutes of completing the exam, along with a breakdown of how you performed in the different skill areas.
 The Excel exam is scored on a scale of 1 to 1,000.
-According to Microsoft’s exam documentation, passing scores vary from one exam to the next and will be available on your score report.
+According to Microsoft’s exam documentation, passing scores vary from one exam to the next and are available on your score report.

 You’ll need to access your certification dashboard to see exam score reports and other information related to your certifications.

 Taking online courses can be a great way to prepare for the Excel certification exam and build job-ready skills.
-Explore the Microsoft 365 Fundamentals Specialisation on Coursera, which covers using Excel to work with basic formulas and functions, analyse and visualise data, and more.
+Explore the Microsoft 365 Fundamentals Specialization on Coursera, which covers how to use Excel to work with basic formulas and functions, analyse and visualize data, and more.

 Editorial Team